mspass-team/mspass/docs/source/user_manual/graphics.rst

 plot all the standard MsPASS data objects.
 Some implementation details we note are:

-1.  :code:`TimeSeries`  data generate one plot frame with a time axis and a y axis of amplitude.
+1.  :py:class:`TimeSeries<mspasspy.ccore.seismic.TimeSeries>`  data generate one plot frame with a time axis and a y axis of amplitude.
-2.  :code:`Seismogram` data are displayed on one plot frame.
+2.  :py:class:`Seismogram<mspasspy.ccore.seismic.Seismogram>` data are displayed on one plot frame.
 The three components are plotted at equal y intervals in SeismicPlotter (equal x intervals in SectionPlotter) with the x1, x2, x3 components arranged from the bottom up (left to right for SectionPlotter).
 There is an option